TheQuestioningCake/trouble-planning/README.md

 ## Description

-This week were given starter code and had to turn that code into a proper work day planner using jquery
+This week we were given starter code and had to turn that code into a proper work day planner using jquery

 ## Link To Deployed Site